-We want to think faster, remember more, and have more focus.
+We want to think faster, remember more, and have more focus and Brain Health.
 Unleashing the power of your mind is in your hands.
 From nootropics to mind-strengthening apps, science and technology keep converging to make brain-enhancing tools readily available.
 Scientists and supplement companies are also searching for ways to protect the brain and prevent it from aging.

 Surprisingly, some of the most effective solutions scientists have found to boost your brain power are simple and affordable.

 1. Sleep for Brain Health

 A lot of us take sleep for granted.
 We’ve become desensitized because we hear over and over again how significant it is.
 But if we want better brains, we need put sleep at the top of our priority list.
 We need to listen to the Dalai Lama and scientists – they know what they are talking about.

 Sleep is one of the most important hacks you can do to improve your mental and physical performance.
 While you’re busy dreaming of sheep, your body is actively repairing itself.

 So how does this specifically affect your brain?

 During the night, your cells go into hyperdrive to produce the enzyme NADH.
 NADH is used for a variety of physiological processes, but it is mainly used to produce adenosine triphosphate (ATP).
 All of your cells use ATP for energy allowing you to stay healthy and active.
 Simultaneously, your brain is actively flushing toxins away through the lymphatic system.

 The NIH highlights the importance of sleep for the brain: “Without sleep, neurons may become so depleted in energy or so polluted with byproducts of normal cellular activities that they begin to malfunction.
 Sleep also may give the brain a chance to exercise important neuronal connections that might otherwise deteriorate from lack of activity.”